The Joy of Artichokes

-Steam or cook the artichokes.
+Steam or cook the small artichokes.
 Let them cool, peel them and cut of the upper half.
 Cut the remainder in 6 or 8 chunks.
-Cut the Pancetta in slices.
+Cut the pancetta in slices.
 Take a large skillet and warm.
 Add some olive oil and glaze the pancetta.
 It’s not the idea to fry the meat, the fat should not melt, only glaze.
 Now add the thinly chopped garlic and warm until the garlic is slightly soft.
 This may take a few minutes so an occasional stir is required.
 Now add the artichokes and the thyme.
 Stir very gently because the idea is that the artichokes remain intact.

 Cook the tagliatelle (probably 4 minutes) and drain but keep some of the cooking liquid.
 Sprinkle a bit of Parmesan cheese over the artichokes, stir, very gently, add one or two spoons of the cooking liquid, add more Parmesan cheese and more liquid.
 Now add some olive oil and the tagliattele.
 Check if this looks fine to you.
 If not add more liquid.
 Add a generous amount of black pepper.
 Serve on a warm plate with some extra Parmesan cheese.